AIRadiology/AI-in-Radiology/docs/index.rst

 **About**

 Artificial intelligence is a vastly growing field, and given its expected accelerated rate of development, various forms of radiography will be computationally accelerated as well.
-This will be beyond image quality, but also image diagnosis.
+This will include everything from improving image quality to sensory methods to diagnosis.